 Here is a tamari substitute list for you.
-This will be useful when you can’t get ahold of any tamari bottles at the local grocery store.
-There are a few different ways that you can substitute this delicious and thick sauce in your recipes.
+This will be useful when you can’t get a hold of tamari bottles at the local grocery store.

-Tamari sauce is different than regular soy sauce in that the texture and color are much thicker and richer.
+Compared to regular soy sauce, tamari is much thicker and richer.
 This sauce provides a rich, umami flavor to any dish.

 Creating tamari is a much easier process than soy sauce as it is the runoff from miso paste.
 The sauce is collected as it oozes out of the miso paste.
 Generally, it’s mainly made from soybeans, though some companies add preservatives.

-This Japanese sauce is ideal for savory dishes that require a thicker consistency.
+This Japanese sauce is ideal for savory dishes with a thicker consistency.
 For example, it is best in dips and sauces.
 Tamari sauce is also excellent for flavoring stir-fry.

-There are a few different varieties of tamari available, including wheat-free options and those with wheat included.
-There is no separate name for each of these beyond wheat-free or with wheat inclusions.
+A few varieties of tamari are available.
+There are wheat-free options and those that have wheat included.
+No separate name is known for each of these beyond wheat-free or with wheat.
 While tamari doesn’t need to contain wheat, it is done so for flavoring purposes.
 It alters the taste to be closer to soy sauce with a slightly sweet flavor.

 Both types are found at the grocery store.
-Those who follow a gluten-free diet should read the labels carefully as the inclusion of wheat changes from brand to brand.
+Those who follow a gluten-free diet should read the labels carefully.
+This is because the inclusion of wheat changes from brand to brand.

 Soy sauce is one of the best substitutes for tamari.
 It’s also created from soybeans, so similar flavor notes will be present.
-However, soy sauce includes the addition of wheat during the processing phase of soy sauce.
-This ingredient gives soy sauce a sharper flavor than tamari provides.
+Yet, wheat is added during the processing phase of soy sauce.
+This ingredient gives soy sauce a sharper flavor than tamari.

-When using soy sauce as a swap, the salty flavor is still present in recipes.
+When using it as a swap, the salty flavor will still be noticeable in recipes.
 This widely used replacement works in any recipe that calls for tamari.
-Keep in mind; this option is not gluten-free.
+Keep in mind; that this option is not gluten-free.

 This tamari sauce substitute provides a similar flavor.
 Plus, soy sauce is versatile, so you can use it for any recipe that requires tamari.

-Soy sauce offers more of a salty flavor, so you may need to alter any additional salt in the recipe.
-You’ll also find that soy sauce has a slight sweetness that is not present in tamari.
+Soy sauce offers a more salty flavor, so you may need to alter any additional salt in the recipe.
+You’ll also find that soy sauce has a slight sweetness not present in tamari.

-Fish sauce is a widely available tamari substitute that provides a sweet and salty taste.
+Fish sauce is a widely-available tamari substitute that tastes sweet and salty.
 Since this sauce is made from fermented fish, expect a fishy taste.
-This condiment unline tamari has a bolder flavor, so it’s best in small doses.
-Fish sauce is an excellent addition to cooking if you don’t mind the extra fish flavor present.
+Unlike tamari, it has a bolder flavor, so it’s best in small doses.
+Fish sauce is an excellent cooking option if you don’t mind the extra fish flavor.

-Fish sauce has a more pungent taste than umami, so it is easy to go overboard with this flavoring agent, causing an unpleasant flavor.
+Fish sauce has a more intense taste than umami.
+It is easy to go overboard with this flavoring agent, causing an unpleasant flavor.
 Ensure you add this sauce in slowly for the best results.

-To substitute for tamari start with a 1:2 ratio, then adjust as needed.
+Cooking Tip: To substitute for tamari, start with a 1:2 ratio.
+Adjust as needed.

 As tamari is a by-product of this paste, you can bet some flavors are the same.
-There are multiple varieties of miso paste available, though white miso and mixed miso will provide the closest flavor match.
+Wide miso paste varieties are available.
+But white miso and mixed miso will provide the closest flavor match.
 Avoid red miso, if possible, as it has a much saltier flavor.

 Use miso paste in stews, soups, and salad dressings.
 As it has a thicker consistency, this paste does well with recipes with higher liquid content.

 Miso paste is an excellent source of umami flavors for recipes.
-It also provides a richness that not many other tamari replacements offer.
+It also provides a richness that other tamari replacements do not offer.

-If you’re using miso paste for flavoring noodle or rice dishes, you will need to alter the paste in a 1:2 ratio with water for flavoring noodles or rice dishes.
+You must alter the paste in a 1:2 ratio with water for flavoring noodles or rice dishes.
 This alteration adds a step to recipes.

 Expect a delicious umami taste when using this swap.
-You’ll also find coconut aminos have a much sweeter flavor than tamari, so there may be a noticeable taste difference in specific recipes.
+You’ll also find coconut aminos have a much sweeter flavor than tamari.
+That said, there may be a noticeable taste difference in specific recipes.

-This swap is another excellent option that offers a delicious meaty taste, like tamari.
-It’s an excellent soy-free option for those who have dietary restrictions.
+This swap is another excellent option as it offers a delicious meaty taste like tamari.
+It’s a perfect soy-free option for those who have dietary restrictions.

-Because of the sweeter, less salty flavor, and lighter texture, the uses for coconut aminos are limited.
+Because it is sweeter, less salty, and lighter in texture, the uses for coconut aminos are limited.

-Liquid aminos are similar to coconut aminos in flavor, though they offer a milder taste.
-As they are less salty and only slightly sweet, liquid aminos have a closer flavor to tamari than coconut aminos.
+Liquid aminos are like coconut aminos in flavor, though they offer a milder taste.
+They are less salty and only slightly sweet.
+That said, liquid aminos have a closer flavor to tamari than coconut aminos.

-This swap provides a similar flavor in dishes.
+This swap provides a similar flavor to dishes.

 Liquid aminos can be challenging to find.

-Like the above options, Worcestershire sauce is another good substitute for tamari sauce because of the flavor that it presents.
-However, it also presents a tangy, spicy taste in dishes.
+Like the above options, Worcestershire sauce is another good substitute for tamari sauce.
+This is because it has an almost similar flavor.
+But it also gives a tangy, spicy taste to dishes that tamari does not.

 You can use Worcestershire for flavoring marinades, soups, stews, and salad dressings.
 This replacement option also works best for meat and seafood dishes.

-Many people already have this kitchen staple in their homes, making it an easily accessible option.
-It offers a complex, bold flavor to recipes.
+Many already have this kitchen staple in their homes, making it an accessible option.
+It also offers a complex, bold flavor to recipes.

-Due to a thinner consistency, Worcestershire is not a good alternative for all recipes that call for tamari.
+Worcestershire sauce has a thinner consistency.
+That said, it is not a good alternative for all recipes.

 Balsamic vinegar offers a bold flavor as well.
-It also provides a richness not found in all swaps, along with a slightly thicker consistency.
+It also provides a richness not found in all swaps and a slightly thicker consistency.
 Other flavors that are present include fruitiness and smokiness.

-This vinegar is easy to find in local grocery stores, though most people already have some in their kitchen, making for an easy swap.
-Balsamic vinegar provides a rich, meaty taste like umami, making it a great replacement in salad dressings and meat marinades.
+This vinegar is easy to find in local grocery stores.
+Most people already have some in their kitchen, making for an easy swap.
+Balsamic vinegar provides a rich, meaty taste like umami.
+Because of this, it works well in salad dressings and meat marinades.

-While it does offer some flavor notes present in tamari, this vinegar has much tangier, acidic flavors.
+While it offers some flavor notes present in tamari, this vinegar has much tangier, acidic flavors.
 This taste profile limits the recipes that you can use this substitute.

 Oyster sauce is salty, sweet, thick, and full of umami flavor.
 This sauce does not provide a bold fishy flavor compared to fish sauce.
-Instead, this substitute made from caramelized oyster juices offers a light seawater taste that accents the complex flavor found.
+Instead, this substitute made from caramelized oyster juices offers a light seawater taste.

 This sauce makes the best substitute in Asian dishes because of its versatility.
-Use oyster sauce for any recipe, from stir-fries to marinades and seasoning for vegetables.
+Use oyster sauce for any recipe, from stir-fries to marinades.
+It also makes a great seasoning for vegetables.

-There will be a difference in taste when using oyster sauce over tamari due to the sweetness and “oyster” flavor present.
-While you can use this swap for many dishes, it’s not a perfect replacement, so it will not bode well with all dishes.
+There will be a difference in taste when using oyster sauce over tamari.
+This is due to the sweetness and “oyster” flavor.
+While you can use this swap for many dishes, it’s not a perfect replacement.
+It will not bode well with all dishes.

-Use a 1:1 ratio when swapping oyster sauce for tamari.
+Cooking Tip: Use a 1:1 ratio when using oyster sauce instead of tamari.

 Teriyaki sauce is another great option when considering the best sub for tamari.
-It is much sweeter, though subtle umami flavors are present.
-Since this sauce is thicker, you can use it for multiple recipes, including a marinade or flavoring agent for meat, stir-fry, and noodle/rice dishes.
+It is sweeter, though subtle umami flavors are present.
+Since this sauce is thicker, you can use it for many recipes.
+It’s perfect for a marinade or flavoring agent for meat, stir-fry, and noodle/rice dishes.

-While teriyaki provides a much different flavor to dishes, it is still a good swap.
+While teriyaki provides different flavors to dishes, it is still a good swap.
 Expect a noticeable flavor and consistency difference when using this replacement.

 There is a distinct flavor and consistency when using this sauce.
-Because of this, teriyaki is not a perfect match for all recipes that require tamari.
+Because of this, teriyaki is not a perfect match for all recipes that need tamari.

-As hoisin sauce is also made from soybeans, you can expect similarities in flavor when using this tamari alternative.
-Hoisin sauce provides a sweet, tangy, spicy, umami flavor.
+Hoisin sauce is also made from soybeans.
+That said, you can expect similarities in flavor when using this tamari alternative.
+Hoisin sauce also provides a sweet, tangy, spicy, umami flavor.

 Use this replacement for tamari for marinating meat, seafood, and poultry.
-Hoisin has a more pungent taste than tamari, so you’ll want to use a smaller quantity.
+Remember that hoisin tastes more intense than tamari, so you’ll want to use a smaller quantity.

 Besides sharing an umami flavor, hoisin also provides richness to dishes.
 Use hoisin for a similar thicker consistency and complex taste.

-Because of its strong flavor, hoisin is limited to marinading various protein sources.
+Because of its strong flavor, the use of hoisin is limited to marinating various proteins.

 Use umeboshi vinegar to enhance fish recipes and salad dressings.
-However, it’s too thin to use for sauces and dips as it is too thin.
+Avoid it for sauces and dips as it is too thin.

-Soy sauce has a much thinner consistency than tamari because it arises from wheat and fermented soybeans.
-Tamari is generally made from fermented soybeans alone.
-Because of this, it is a darker, thicker, more decadent sauce.
+Soy sauce has a much thinner consistency than tamari.
+Soy sauce is made from wheat and fermented soybeans.
+On the other hand, tamari is generally made from fermented soybeans alone.
+Because of this, it is a darker, thicker, decadent sauce.

 You can use standard soy sauce to replace tamari in any recipe that calls for tamari.
 Remember that soy sauce is saltier and sweeter, so there will be a slight taste difference.
 However, the umami flavor makes soy sauce one of the best tamari substitutes.

 Yes, Worcestershire is another good replacement for tamari.
-This replacement offers an umami flavor and is ideal for replacing tamari in marinades.
-There is a thinner consistency with Worcestershire sauce, so it will not be a good swap for dips or sauces that are meant to be thicker.
+This replacement offers an umami flavor.
+Because of this, it is ideal for replacing tamari in marinades.
+There is also a thinner consistency with Worcestershire sauce.
+So, it will not be a good swap for dips or condiments that are meant to be thicker.

-Tamari soy sauce generally only contains soybeans, water, salt, and alcohol for some brands.
-The alcohol is used only to preserve the sauce and offer a longer shelf life.
-The ingredients will vary depending on the brand.
+Some tamari soy sauce brands only contain soybeans, water, salt, and alcohol.
+The alcohol is used only to preserve the seasoning and offer a longer shelf life.
+But, the ingredients will vary depending on the brand.

 All of the above tamari substitutes provide a delicious umami taste to recipes.
 But, there are some factors to consider before using one of these options.
 For example, you should look at consistency and extra flavor notes.
 Doing so will ensure that it blends well with the other ingredients in your recipe.

-Soy sauce remains the top substitute option.
-If you’re reaching for an alternative and aren’t sure which to choose, this will be your best bet.
+Soy sauce remains the top option.
+This will be your best bet if you’re reaching for a tamari substitute and aren’t sure which to choose.
 Plus, you likely have soy sauce in your fridge or pantry already.